 Disaster recovery is difficult, but spending a little time organizing what you'll need to get back on your feet will go a long way.

 Have an evacuation plan

-In the confusion of a disaster, it is important to be able to find and contact family members.
-Establish a location to meet and a travel route to use if you have to get out of your immediate area.
-Keep a list of important phone numbers handy and make sure you have some cash to pay your living expenses for a few days.
+In the confusion of a disaster, it's important to be able to find and contact family members.
+Establish a location to meet and a travel route to use in case you have to get out of where you are immediately.
+Be sure everyone knows where the financial emergency kit is kept so it can be gathered quickly.

-No one can prevent a natural disasters or fire destroying your home.
-However, having your financial and personal information safe can make the recovery much easier.
+No one can prevent or know where a natural disaster will occur.
+However, having personal and financial information safe and available can make recovery easier.

 It's important to know how to apply everyday security measures—things like ATM security, protecting your mail and having an organized financial system.